iluwatar/java-design-patterns/fanout-fanin/README.md

 ## When to Use the Fan-Out/Fan-In Pattern in Java

-Appropriate in scenarios where tasks can be broken down and executed in parallel, especially suitable for data processing, batch processing, and situations requiring aggregation of results from various sources.
+The Fan-Out/Fan-In design pattern in Java is appropriate in scenarios where tasks can be broken down and executed in parallel, especially suitable for data processing, batch processing, and situations requiring aggregation of results from various sources.

 ## Fan-Out/Fan-In Pattern Java Tutorials